hermanconnor/design-patterns-typescript/3-behavioral-patterns/command/COMMAND.md

 4. **Invoker Class**: The `Invoker` class manages a collection of commands.
 It uses a `Map` to store commands associated with string keys (command names).
 The `register()` method allows commands to be added to the invoker, and the `execute()` method retrieves and executes the command associated with a given key.
 If the command is not found, it logs an error message.

 5. **Client Code**: In the client code, an instance of `Receiver` is created.
 Two command instances (`command1` and `command2`) are created and associated with the `Receiver`.
 An instance of `Invoker` is created, and the commands are registered using string keys.
 The client then calls the `execute()` method on the `Invoker` with different keys to trigger the associated commands.
 This demonstrates how to execute tasks without knowing the specifics of how they are performed.

-### When to Use

-- When you need to parameterize objects by an action to perform.
-- When you want to queue operations, schedule tasks, or implement logging.
-- When you need support for undoable operations.

 ### Summary